KCR-Alty/Robotic-Arm-Diary/README.md

 June 18 - 19: started learniung about how the servo works and then i followed some internet tutorials

 June 20: now i need to start the program itself since i have a deadline to meet and i only have a few days left

+June 21: The Code is halfway complete, i programmed one servo to function now i just have to figure out the rest of them

+June 22: The Code is finished so the robotic arm is done and is ready to be presented, i just have to modify the code itself